SNAP Benefits in Pennsylvania: How to Apply and Qualify

 How to Use Your SNAP Benefits in Pennsylvania

-Once you're approved for SNAP, it's time to learn how to use your benefits, what you can purchase, and where.
+Once approved for SNAP, you'll want to know how to use your benefits, what you can buy, and where to shop.

 What is an EBT Card and How to Use it?

-Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card.
-Think of it like a debit card for your food assistance.
-When you shop at an approved store, you'll use it just like any other card at checkout.
+Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
+Think of it like a debit card, but specifically for your food assistance.
+It makes buying groceries simple and discreet.

 What Can You Buy with SNAP Benefits?

-Your SNAP benefits are designed to help you buy groceries for your household.
-You can purchase a wide range of food items that you prepare at home, allowing you to stock your pantry and refrigerator with nutritious staples.
+Your SNAP benefits are intended for purchasing staple food items that you can prepare at home.
+This generally covers most groceries that make up a healthy diet, allowing you to stock your pantry and refrigerator with nutritious options for your household.

-It is also important to know what you cannot buy with your EBT card.
-SNAP benefits do not cover non-food items, vitamins, or foods that are sold hot and ready to eat at the point of sale.
+It's also important to know what you cannot buy with your EBT card.
+The program has specific restrictions, and benefits cannot be used for non-food items or for foods that are sold hot and ready to eat at the point of sale.

-• Non-food items like cleaning supplies, pet food, and cosmetics
+Non-food items such as cleaning supplies, pet food, and cosmetics

 How to Manage Your SNAP Benefits